 Portion the Cupcakes: Fill each cupcake mold ¾ full.
 I like to use a cookie scoop so my cupcakes are all about the same size.
 This also cuts down on messy drips.

-Bake the Cupcakes: Bake your strawberry margarita cupcakes in the preheated oven for 16 minutes, or until a toothpick inserted comes out clean or with moist crumbs.
+Bake the Cupcakes: Bake your strawberry cupcakes in the preheated oven for 16 minutes, or until a toothpick inserted comes out clean or with moist crumbs.
 Once baked, remove them from the oven and let them fully cool before frosting them.

 Make the Frosting: In the bowl of a stand mixer fitted with the paddle attachment, beat 7 cups of powdered sugar, 1½ cups of room-temperature unsalted butter, 50 milliliters of strawberry cream liqueur, 4 teaspoons of lime zest, and 1 teaspoon of kosher salt on the lowest speed until the powdered sugar is at least halfway incorporated.
 If you increase your speed right away, the powdered sugar will fly out of the bowl.
 Once the powdered sugar is halfway incorporated, increase the speed to medium and mix for 1 minute before increasing to high.
 Let mix on high for at least 3 minutes.